 - The control logic for pump turn-on functions is based on the sensor output on the primary conductivity channel.
-If the 9plus is equipped with redundant T & C sensors and pumps, and you want to deploy it with the primary conductivity sensor removed, swap the secondary T & C sensor pair to the primary T & C channel bulkhead connectors (JB2 for conductivity, JB1 for temperature). - · Sea-Bird sets the minimum conductivity frequency for pump turn-on to well above the zero conductivity frequency, to prevent the pump from turning on in air as a result of small drifts in the electronics.
-As a result, the standard 9plus is not suitable for use in fresh water, because the conductivity frequency of fresh water is just slightly above the zero conductivity frequency and therefore the pump will not turn on.
-Optional modifications are available for fresh water use; see SBE 9plus with Manual Pump Control and SBE 9plus with Water Contact Pump Control in Section 3: Deploying and Operating SBE 9plus.
+If the 9plus is equipped with redundant T & C sensors and pumps, and you want to deploy it with the primary conductivity sensor removed, swap the secondary T & C sensor pair to the primary T & C channel bulkhead connectors (JB2 for conductivity, JB1 for temperature). - Sea-Bird sets the minimum conductivity frequency for pump turn-on to well above the zero conductivity frequency, to prevent the pump from turning on in air as a result of small drifts in the electronics.
+As a result, the 9plus with conductivity frequency pump control is not suitable for use in fresh water, because the conductivity frequency of fresh water is just slightly above the zero conductivity frequency and therefore the pump will not turn on.
+Modifications are available for fresh water use: see Manual Pump the pump will not turn on.

+Modifications are available for

+fresh water use; see Manual Pump

+Control and Water Contact Pump

+Control in Section 3: Deploying and

+Operating SBE 9plus.